netesy/Ogun/docs/user_guide.md

 Explanation of the directory structure:

-- **ogun/**: The root directory of your library.
+- **ogun/**: The root directory of your Ogun Library.

   - **ogun/**: This subdirectory contains the core code of your library.
     - **__init__.py**: An initialization file for the `ogun` package.
     - **filters/**: Subpackage for custom data filters.
       - **__init__.py**: Initialization file for the filters package.
-      - **custom_filters.py**: Contains custom data filter functions.
+      - **django_filter.py**: Contains the custom Django ORM filter function.
-      - **other_filters.py**: Additional built-in data filter functions.
-    - **methods/**: Subpackage for custom and enhanced risk calculation methods.
+    - **methods/**: Subpackage for risk calculation methods.
       - **__init__.py**: Initialization file for the methods package.
+      - **beta.py**: Implementation of the Beta risk calculation method.
+      - **cvar.py**: Implementation of the Conditional Value at Risk (CVaR) method.
-      - **custom_methods.py**: Contains custom risk calculation methods.
+      - **default.py**: Default risk calculation methods.
+      - **engine.py**: Base class for risk calculation engines.
+      - **sharpe.py**: Implementation of the Sharpe Ratio risk calculation method.
-      - **default_methods.py**: Contains default risk calculation methods.
+      - **st_dev.py**: Implementation of the Standard Deviation risk calculation method.
-      - **enhance_methods.py**: Contains enhanced risk calculation methods.
+      - **var.py**: Implementation of the Value at Risk (VaR) risk calculation method.
-    - **utils/**: Subpackage for utility functions and helper modules.
-      - **__init__.py**: Initialization file for the utils package.
-      - **helper_functions.py**: Contains utility functions.
-    - **ogun.py**: The main entry point of your library, where the `Ogun` and `RiskResult` classes are defined.
+    - **ogun.py**: The main entry point of your library, where the `Ogun` class is defined.

-    - **risk_result.py**: Defines the `RiskResult` class for risk assessment results.
+  - **docs/**: Directory for documentation files.
+    - **user_guide.md**: A comprehensive user guide explaining library usage and customization.

+  - **examples/**: Directory for example code.
+    - **basic.py**: Example code demonstrating basic library usage.

   - **tests/**: Directory for unit tests.
     - **__init__.py**: An initialization file for the tests package.
-    - **test_custom_filters.py**: Tests for custom filter functions.
+    - **test_custom_filters.py**: Tests for custom data filters.
     - **test_custom_methods.py**: Tests for custom risk calculation methods.
     - **test_default_methods.py**: Tests for default risk calculation methods.
     - **test_enhance_methods.py**: Tests for enhanced risk calculation methods.
     - **test_ogun.py**: Tests for the core `Ogun` class.
     - **test_utils.py**: Tests for utility functions.

-  - **README.md**: Documentation for your library, including usage instructions and examples.
+  - **README.md**: Documentation for your library, including project information and an overview.
+  - **CODE_OF_CONDUCT.md**: Code of conduct for contributors.
+  - **CONTRIBUTING.md**: Guidelines for contributing to the library.
+  - **pyproject.toml**: Configuration file for project dependencies and settings (e.g., for using `poetry`).
   - **LICENSE**: The license for your library (e.g., MIT License).
   - **setup.py**: A script for packaging and distributing your library.
   - **requirements.txt**: List of dependencies required to run your library.
   - **user_guide.md**: Comprehensive user guide with detailed explanations and examples.
   - **.gitignore**: File specifying which files or directories should be ignored by version control (e.g., Git).

-This directory structure keeps your library organized, making it easier for users and contributors to understand, extend, and maintain.
-It separates different components, such as filters, methods, and tests, into distinct subdirectories, promoting modular and maintainable code.
+This directory structure organizes your library into distinct sections, making it easy for users and contributors to navigate and understand.
+It separates code, documentation, tests, and examples, promoting modularity and maintainability.

 ---